CraigYanitski/CraigYanitski/README.md

 My coding summary for those interested,

-- coding in Python for 12 year
+- coding in Python for 12 years
 - coding in C++ for 7 years
 - working with relational DBs in SQL for 5 years
-- learning in Go and Rust in the past months
+- working in Go and Rust in the past months

 and my work for the science people,